 DuoLingo has been so successful that schools are adopting the platform.
 They even did a case study to test its effectiveness against a normal classroom curriculum and gauge student satisfaction with the application.

 Check out one of our successful eLearning projects for TEAM OREGON that has replaced the need for an in-classroom course.
 It has been so successful that other states are adopting and customizing the curriculum to fit their unique needs.

 Data is great!
 Tracking logins and progression through modules can allow Management to gauge which Gamification techniques are successful and which could be abandoned.
 Look at the data but also speak with your users, they are going to give you direct feedback of their experience and can surface pain points and insights that wouldn’t otherwise be shown by only looking at numbers.
 Another approach to measuring your eLearning success is by A/B testing your Gamification approaches by allowing users to “unlock” new features based on their progression or levelling up; you can introduce new recognition or reward techniques to see how it lands with users who are already engaged and actively using the LMS.

 A key success point for effective eLearning Gamification strategy is ensuring that the users are engaged using the application and more importantly, enjoying learning and retaining content.
 If users don’t enjoy the user experience or the content and Gamification strategy employed, they will be less likely to adopt the platform.
 Make learning fun, engaging, and make it memorable.
-As technology continues to advance, we will likely be seeing more eLearning applications utilizing AI/AR to take their curriculums and Gamification techniques to the next level – we can’t wait!
+As technology continues to advance, we will likely be seeing more eLearning applications utilizing artifical intelligence and augmented reality (AI/AR) to take their curriculums and Gamification techniques to the next level – we can’t wait!